breannanpr/CityofMissoulaBudgetCapstone/README.md

 ## Streamlit Digital Product: Internal Training Tool
 The Streamlit app allows the user to experience what it is like to be included in the budget planning process in the City of Missoula.
-Whether you are planning to run for city council, mayor or support the city by joining the finance department - This tool educates understanding of budget tradeoffs by allocating funds across the four strategic goals; Community Design and Livability, Community Saftety Health and Well-Being, Organizational Excellence and Resilience, and Economic Health using priority-based budgeting practices.
+Whether you are planning to run for a position on the City Council, aspire to be the Mayor or will be filling a supporting staff role - This tool educates understanding of budget tradeoffs by allocating funds across the four strategic goals; Community Design and Livability, Community Saftety Health and Well-Being, Organizational Excellence and Resilience, and Economic Health using priority-based budgeting practices.

 Explore:
 - Understanding how program risks, requirements and mandates reduce available budget